 - 1. Investigate Upon receipt of any report of bullying, Southwest Georgia STEM personnel will direct an immediate investigation involving appropriate personnel.
 The investigation should begin no later than the following school day.
 The investigation shall include interviewing the alleged perpetrator(s) and victim(s), identified witnesses, teacher(s) and staff members and reviewing video surveillance if available.
 School police, school counselors, school social workers and/or other support staff should be utilized for their expertise as determined by the circumstances of the matter. - 2.
-Investigation At an appropriate time during or after the investigation, parents/guardians of the accused and the victim must be notified by the administrator placing a phone call to the number on file with the school.
-If the incident involves an injury or similar situation, appropriate medical attention should be provided and the parent/guardian should be notified immediately via phone call. - 3.
+Notify At an appropriate time during or after the investigation, parents/guardians of the accused and the victim must be notified.
+If the incident involves an injury or similar situation, appropriate medical attention should be provided and the parent/guardian should be notified immediately. - 3.
 Discipline Upon confirming that bullying has occurred, the accused student should be charged with bullying and given an age-appropriate consequence which shall include, at minimum and without limitation, disciplinary action or counseling as appropriate under the circumstances.
 Students in grades six through twelve found to have committed the offense of bullying for the third time in a school year shall be assigned to an alternative school through appropriate due process by disciplinary hearing officers, panels, or tribunals.
 Schools should clearly communicate to all parties that retaliation following a report of bullying is strictly prohibited and may result in strong disciplinary action. - 4.
 Follow Up Follow up is important to the accused and the victim.
 Implement a planned method to provide after-care and follow up.
 Reiterate to all the previously stated prohibition on retaliation.